HeisenBug1/cuny-auto-enroll/README.md

+***Update 2***: It finally works in MacOS :)... `PyAutoGUI` is still broken for MacOS but I found a workaround

-***Update 1***: MacOS has issues with `PyAutoGUI`.
-It can locate areas on a screen but the cordinates are off by a few 100 pixels.
+***Update 1***: ~~MacOS has issues with `PyAutoGUI`.
+It can locate areas on a screen but the cordinates are off by a factor of 2.
 It's an issue that the developers haven't fixed yet, so unfortunately it will not work on MacOS.
-I will update as soon as I find a fix.
-[You can follow the issue here](https://github.com/asweigart/pyautogui/issues/589#issue-924442603)
+I will update as soon as I find a fix.~~ [You can follow the issue here](https://github.com/asweigart/pyautogui/issues/589#issue-924442603)

 ***Note***: I did not test this on Windows yet, but I assume it should work fine on Windows.